 In his theory, he suggested a mathematical formula to ascertain the geometric increment in the number of relationships with an increase in the number of subordinates under a single supervisor.

 It shows the number of direct individual relationships with the subordinates.
 The number of relationships equals the number of subordinates under a superior.

 For example, a manager ‘P‘ has three subordinates, R, S and T.

 The direct relationships between them will be as follows:

 - P with S

 - P with T

 Direct Group Relationships

-It depicts all possible relationships among the superior and his subordinates.
+It depicts all possible relationships between the superior and his subordinates.

 Based on the example given above, the number of direct group relationships will be: